nursultan-programer/python/README.md

-# flask
+# python
-evrybody this code languague python flask code
+evrybody all python file is here!!!